Links on SoundGuys may earn us a commission. Learn more.

 How do balanced armature drivers affect my music?

-Doing so delegates certain range of frequencies to each armature—bass notes will usually be handled by an individual driver, and the rest will be handled by one to three others, allowing drivers tailored to each frequency band to be used.
+Because they’re so small, it’s possible for headphones, like the 1MORE Triple-Driver In-ear, to use multiple armature drivers.
+Doing so delegates a specific range of frequencies to each armature— an individual driver will usually handle bass notes, and the rest will be handled by one to three others, allowing drivers tailored to each frequency band to be used.
+Another example, the UE Pro PREMIER takes this concept to the extreme, with 21 BA drivers packed into each of custom-molded IEM.

 Which driver type is the best?